kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE124: Digital Circuits and Systems.md

 **Shift Registers** shift information to neighbouring cells.
 With two (first takes input from itself, second also takes input from first), **serial transfer** can be done to copy information from one register to another.

-**Universal Shift Register** can shift both ways, implemented using 4 4x1 MUX for state selection and a 4 bit register.
+**Universal Shift Register** can shift both ways, implemented using 4 4x1 MUX for state selection and a 4 bit register. (states 3: parallel inputs, 2: shift left, 1: shift right, 0: read/hold)

 **Ripple Counters** use negative edge triggered T flip-flops whose outputs feed into the next flip-flop's clock input.
 All T inputs are set by input `LOGIC`.
 They are non synchronous and use the clock input to ripple instead.

-**Synchronous Counters** use T flip flops, clock driven, AND all previous flip-flop values as the input for a give flip flop.
+**Synchronous Counters** use T flip flops, clock driven.
+A given flip flop will toggle if all previous values are 1.
 Counter can also be implemented with parallel load, allowing counter to be set to a value.

+**Bi-directional counters** use T flip-flops.
+Flip flop will toggle if all previous flip flops are 1 and going up, or if all previous flip flops are 0 and going down.

+**Counters with parallel load** can be implemented with JK flip flops.

 ## 7 Memory and Programmable Logic
 - **Memory** stores information in groups of bits called **words**